 The Huns were a nomadic tribe from Central Asia that scholars believe may have begun to enter Europe by the 2nd century or earlier.

 The main body of the Huns had definitively entered Europe and conquered the Alans (ancient Iranian nomads) by the mid-370s.
 They also invaded the Pontic steppes and forced thousands of Goths to seek refuge in Roman cities in the Lower Danube.

-Attila was born north of the Danube River shortly after this activity, sometime in the early 5th century A.D.
+Attila was born north of the Danube River shortly after this activity, sometime in the early 5th century.

 Though ancient Rome considered the Huns to be barbarians, Attila’s upbringing was far from the brutish affair one might expect.

 Attila, along with this elder brother Bleda, was born into the most powerful family in the Hunnic Empire.
 During the 420s and early 430s, the Hun brothers’ uncles, Octar (Uptaros) and Ruga (Roga or Rua), ruled the Hunnic Empire.

 As such, Attila and Bleda learned archery, sword fighting and lasso use, how to ride and care for horses, and military and diplomatic tactics.
 The brothers also spoke and possibly read Gothic and Latin.